alongenosar/ios-sdk/README.md

 - App Transport Security Settings
 	* Allow Arbitrary Loads : YES

-Either add them manually one by one, or use the following instructions:
+Either add them manually one by one, or use the following instructions to add them collectively:

 In the Project Navigator, right click on Info.plist, and choose "Open as" → "Source Code" Paste the following snippet into your existing plist.